Chicago Strike: CPS, CTU tout 'good progress' in negotiations as teachers strike continues for 9th day

 WATCH: CTU President Jesse Sharkey gives update on contract negotiations with CPS Thursday

-A big sticking point in negotiations is money from what's called Tax Increment Financing, or TIF, funds.
+Another issue raised in negotiations is over money from what's called Tax Increment Financing, or TIF, funds.
 Union leaders said the money should go to them, but the city argues that's not possible.

 The CTU is pushing for more support staff, including counselors, nurses and other para-professionals, as well as reduced class sizes.